 I am a progressive artist working in gouaches, watercolors, acrylic and gold leaf.
 I studied paper making and marbling, together with calligraphy while living in Singapore in the early 90’s.
 I was instantly captured by the silky flow of gouaches and inks applied to the picture plane, using various nibs and brushes.
 My fascination for the feel and texture of paper led me to study the techniques of handmade paper making and in turn produce handmade books.

 My work attempts to capture the serenity of Northern Ontario’s meditative landscape.
 The strength of the windswept pine parallels the intensity of human beings encountering life’s many challenges.
 The openness of our lakes and rivers allows us to absorb the quietude which we so desperately desire and need.
 The vastness of our forests reminds us that there are still countless unexplored territories in a world that seems to be getting smaller and smaller with the passing years.
 I do not strive for perfection in my paintings because as we all know life is not perfect and to pretend that it is would be a fool’s errand.
 I like to portray simple yet refined paintings because life is better understood by each and every one of us when all the cacophony and materialism of our societies are removed.
-Only then can we truly see ourselves as intrinsic individuals who can stand tall and proud in the face of adversity – our strength can take us to the highest point in togetherness with the beautiful windswept pine and its encompassing environment.
+Only then can we truly see ourselves as intrinsic individuals who can stand tall and proud in the face of adversity – our strengths can take us to the highest point in togetherness with the beautiful windswept pine and its encompassing environment.